mujtaba51472/React_Tips_MJ/ReactTipsTrick/useEffect/README.md

-##  Why useEffect after component render | re render
+##  Why useEffect  run after component render | re render

 1. useEffect is designed to run after the component has rendered because it allows you to perform side effects after the browser has painted the initial screen.
 This is important because performing side effects during the rendering process can block the browser's rendering engine, resulting in a slow and unresponsive user interface.

 2By running useEffect after the component has rendered, React ensures that your component's rendering process is fast and efficient, while still allowing you to perform any necessary side effects.
 This makes it possible to build complex user interfaces that respond quickly and smoothly to user interactions.

 3. Additionally, running useEffect after the component has rendered allows you to access and manipulate the component's DOM elements, which may not be available during the initial rendering process.
 This is useful for setting up event listeners, updating the document title, or performing any other side effect that requires access to the DOM.